schollz/barcode/README.md

 ## documentation

-hold K1 + press K2 to record. press again to play.
+hold K1 + press K2 to record. press K1&K2 again to play.

 (K1 is "held" when you see the "barcode" text shift a few pixels)

-E1 changes total levels.
+E1 changes output level. when recording, E1 changes recording level.

 E2 dials through parameters.